expectedtodie/expectedtodie/_posts/2023-01-02-expectedtodie-part8.md

 ---

-Coming next in the series: TBD
+Coming next in the series: [Still kicking](https://expectedtodie.com/expectedtodie-part9)

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.